aws/aws-cdk/packages/aws-cdk/README.md

 - Code asset changes of AWS Lambda functions.
 - Definition changes of AWS Step Functions State Machines.
 - Container asset changes of AWS ECS Services.
-- Website asset changes of AWS S3 Bucket Deployments
+- Website asset changes of AWS S3 Bucket Deployments.

 **⚠ Note #1**: This command deliberately introduces drift in CloudFormation stacks in order to speed up deployments.
 For this reason, only use it for development purposes.